HEA - Tamarillo

 6.27.2 Exports

 Small fluctuating volumes are exported to the USA, the main export market for tamarillos.
-The volume and value of exports both increased almost 3-fold compared to 2020, although this increase is off a low base.
-Tamarillos reached an average value of $4,340/tonne in 2022.
+Tamarillos to the USA achieved an average value of $16,293/tonne in 2024, compared to $5,340/tonne in 2022.

 Market